Careers

 JOB FUNCTIONS

-• Leads projects and activities in coordination with other PDE staff or external partner organizations, including multiple small collaborative community projects, festivals, and symposia.
+• Leads 3 or more projects and activities in coordination with other PDE staff or external partner organizations.

-• Oversees program timelines and budgets, tracks deliverables, and monitors key metrics.
+• Oversees project timelines, assists with developing budgets, tracks deliverables, and monitors budgets and key metrics.

-• Oversees creation of UWFP-related materials on the website and social media platforms.
+• Provide communications staff with relevant materials for PDE website and social media platforms.

-• Fosters new and existing partnerships to advance the goals of the Delaware Estuary Program’s Comprehensive Conservation & Management Plan.
+• Fosters new and existing partnerships to advance the goals of the Delaware Estuary Program’s Comprehensive Conservation and Management Plan.

 • Serves as an ambassador for PDE and the Delaware Estuary Program.